 Here’s what you can expect to achieve at the end of Interview Kickstart’s technical Interview Masterclass:

-Interview questions asked at Google’s interview can broadly be classified into three main categories:
+The Google interview questions asked to a software engineer can broadly be classified into three main categories:

-Cracking Google’s software engineering interview requires a sound prep strategy that accommodates the right elements required for success.
+Cracking Google’s interview questions for a software engineer requires a sound prep strategy that accommodates the right elements required for success.
 Below are some proven tips to help you crack your next Google coding interview.

 Spending sufficient time preparing and not doing so in haste is crucial.
 Coding interviews require you to cover a vast section of topics.
 Not giving yourself adequate time to prepare will put you behind the competition.
 As a rule of thumb, start preparing at least 10-12 weeks before your interview.